pulse2percept/pulse2percept/doc/topics/cortical.rst

 If we don't set `use_dva=True`, then the visual field mapping will be applied to the points in the visual field, and the points on the cortex will be plotted instead.
-Because we created a model with three regions, each point in the visual field will be transformed to three new points: one in v1, one in v2, and one in v3.
+ScoreboardModel by default uses the :py:class:`~pulse2percept.topography.Polimeni2006Map` visual field map, but it can also use :py:class:`~pulse2percept.topography.NeuropythyMap` for 3D patient-specific MRI based retinotopy.

 The cortex is split into left and right hemispheres, with each side being responsible for processing information from one eye.
-In reality, the left and right hemispheres of our brain are disconnected, but to simplify the code, pulse2percept represents them as one continuous space.
-The origin of both hemispheres corresponds to the center of our visual field, as defined by the visual field map.
-However, because we represent both hemispheres as one continuous space, this would result in both hemispheres overlapping around the origin.
+In reality, the left and right hemispheres of our brain are disconnected, but to simplify the Polimeni map represents them as one continuous space.

-To avoid this, the left hemisphere are offset by 20mm, meaning the origin of the left hemisphere is (-20, 0).
+The left hemisphere is offset by 20mm, meaning the origin of the left hemisphere is (-20000, 0).
 In addition, cortical visual field maps have a `split_map` attribute set to `True`, which means that no current will be allowed to cross between the hemispheres.